-Mother of nine-year -old Rochester, N.Y. girl said police rebuffed her pleas for mental health help for her daughter
+Mother of 9-year -old Rochester, N.Y. girl said police rebuffed her pleas for mental health help for her daughter

 Justin Roj, a spokesman for Rochester city government, did not directly address the mother’s criticisms of the officer’s alleged response.

-Pope spoke out one day after she and her attorneys filed a formal notice that they plan to file a lawsuit against the city, citing “emotional distress, assault, battery, excessive force, false arrest, false imprisonment,” as well as other potential violations of the girl’s “constitutional rights.”
-Pope is also calling on the city to fire the officer who pepper-sprayed her daughter
+Pope spoke out one day after she and her attorneys filed a formal notice that they plan to sue the city, citing “emotional distress, assault, battery, excessive force, false arrest, false imprisonment,” as well as other potential violations of the girl’s “constitutional rights.”
+Pope is also calling on the city to fire the officer who pepper-sprayed her daughter.

 About 20 demonstrators protested outside the Rochester Police Locust Club, which serves as the police union, on Wednesday afternoon, calling for new laws that would ban police officers from handcuffing or pepper-spraying children.